Contaminant Fate and Transport Capabilities @ MD-DE-DC

 - Response to temperature, salinity, and other environmental factors

-- Culture enrichment
+- Sub-culture enrichment

-- In Situ Site Installation
+- In-Situ Site Installation

 - Degradation rates and pathways under natural site conditions